High BP in Pregnancy: Is It Normal?

 I took blood pressure medicine, and I stayed calm.
 It was difficult to deal with, but I could make it without issues.

 Some signs of high blood pressure in pregnancy are swollen ankles, headaches, shortness of breath, dizziness, faintness, or passing out.
 I have a history of high BP.
 When I found out I was pregnant, my BP was very high.
-My doctor said it was because I had pre-eclampsia when I was pregnant with my last baby.
-So I had to take blood pressure pills every day.
+My doctor said it was because I had preeclampsia while pregnant with my last baby.
+So, I had to take blood pressure pills every day.

-I had gestational diabetes, which was also a problem in my first pregnancy.
-Now I am not allowed to eat sweets.
-When I got pregnant again, I wasn’t allowed to drink caffeine or soda.
+I had gestational diabetes, also a problem in my first pregnancy.
+Now, I am not allowed to eat sweets.
+When I got pregnant again, I couldn’t drink caffeine or soda.

 That made it very difficult.
 My husband and I would get nervous because we thought we would lose our baby.
 Then, in the seventh month, everything went very well.